CodingKoopa/dptools/translation_patches/Readme.md

 - The text `msg_t02r0101_oldwoman1a_01` is interesting, as it is for an old woman who is not in the final game.
 However, her text does not automatically translate well at all, and I don't have anything in the final game to work off of, so I have neglected to translate this one in particular.

 ### Route 202
-The catching tutorial is mentioened by the original text, even though it is not implemented ingame.
+The catching tutorial is mentioned by the original text, even though it is not implemented ingame.
 I have kept this.